ouonet/docker-web1/README.md

 # docker-web1
-very simple web server for testing loadbalance of docker swarm 。 two server is provided :
+very simple web server for testing loadbalance of docker swarm 。 two server images are provided :
 + aneotop/web1 , which is based on nodejs

 	> docker run --rm -p 80:8888 aneotop/web